 THE WALK STUDENT HOUSING

-Cutter Soil Mix Retaining Wall – 90 panels
+Cutter Soil Mixing (CSM Retaining Wall) – 90 panels

 CFA Foundation Pile – 48 piles

-Morris-Shea utilized a Cutter Soil Mixing (CSM) method to install a contiguous retention wall at depths up to 60 feet for a 3-story underground parking garage at The Walk, a student housing project in Tuscaloosa, Alabama.
-The CSM structure was then excavated to produce 40 feet high interior walls that retain soil and minimize ground water penetration.
+Morris-Shea, a leading deep foundation contractor, utilized a cutter soil mixing (CSM) method to install a contiguous retention wall at depths up to 60 feet for a 3-story underground parking garage at The Walk, a student housing project in Tuscaloosa, Alabama.
+The CSM retaining wall was then excavated to produce 40 feet high interior walls that retain soil and minimize ground water penetration.
 The geotechnical contractor also drilled 48 Continuous Flight Auger (CFA) piles and plunge columns that form the high capacity deep foundation for the multi-story structure.
 These piles were drilled to bedrock from within a 20 FT excavation of the perimeter CSM wall.

 WALL AND FOUNDATION INSTALLATION